Typhoon Ruby (1988): Aftermath

-A state of emergency was activated in the province of Cagayan de Oro on October 24.
+A state of emergency was activated in Cagayan de Oro on October 24.
 In Marikina, military helicopters rescued families trapped in trees for several days following the typhoon.
 On October 25, Philippine President Corazon Aquino made a surprise visit to a refugee center in Marikina to comfort the typhoon victims and to allocate $500,000 in calamity aid.
 In the city, the armed forces launched a rescue operation for stranded residents via naval tanks and helicopters.
 Aquino also declared a state of "calamity" in Manila and 35 provinces, which included seven of the 13 regions of the nation.
 Additionally, many schools across the devastated area were used as post-storm evacuation centers.

 Several nations aided the devastated archipelago.
 Australia provided $82,000, the United States of America donated $25,000, West Germany contributed nearly $40,000, Japan donated $33,834, Canada provided $41,320 in relief, Denmark contributed $146,198, and Norway added $30,303.
 In addition to revenue, the Department of Social Welfare and Development provided over 3 million bottles of antibiotics.
 The United Nations Office for the Coordination of Humanitarian Affairs awarded a $25,000 emergency cash grant for the purchase of medicines, canned food, and clothing to the country.
 The United Nations Development Programme granted $50,000 worth of medicines, canned food, clothing, blankets, and cooking utensils.
 In addition, the UNICEF acquired $55,000 worth of medicine to the island chain.
 The United States federal government donated 13,000 packages of relief goods.
 The League of Red Cross Societies donated 4,000 bags of rice, 2,500 containers of milk (combined worth $158,000), as well as more than $250,000 in monetary contributions.
 Italy airlifted 3,000 blanket, 30 tents, and 10,000 plastic folding water containers.
 The Catholic Relief Services donated $20,000 while the Church World Service contributed $15,000 in cash for blankets.
 The Red Cross USSR gave $83,333 in medicine.